giacomelli/giacomelli.github.io-jekyll/src/_posts/2022/2022-10-21-key-concepts-of-microservices.md

 ## Independent deployability
 > Independent deployability is the idea that we can make a change to a microservie, deploy it, and release that change to our users, without having to deploy any other microservies.

-## Modeled aroudn a business domain
+## Modeled around a business domain
 > By modeling services around business domains, we can make it easier to roll out new functionality and to recombine microservices ind different ways to deliver new functionality to our users.